Izarbe1316505/historicfacts/README.md

-The Space Race between the USA and the USSR culminated with the Apollo 11 moon landing in 1969.
+The Russian Revolution in 1917 led to the overthrow of the Tsarist autocracy and the establishment of the Soviet Union.